KenKundert/nestedtext/README.rst

 catch on widely.
 If you like the format, please consider contributing additional implementations.

 Also, please consider using *NestedText* for any applications you create.
-It is especially suitable for configuration files.